* Fed cuts 2014 growth forecast, still confident about

 Among the biggest gainers was FedEx Corp, which rose

-push the Dow Jones Transportation average up 1.1 percent.
+the Dow Jones Transportation average up 1.3 percent.

-after its Chief Executive Officer Jeff Bezos unveiled a "Fire"
+after Chief Executive Officer Jeff Bezos unveiled a "Fire"

 smartphone with free, unlimited photo storage, jumping into a